20 Of The Best Selling Vinyl Records Today

 Selling four million copies in the first two months of it’s release is an impressive feat that most bands will never be able to accomplish again.
 (Especially when the average consumer prefers streaming music with services like Tidal or Spotify.)

 Here’s a video of The Beatles performing “Come Together” live in New York City:

 Other stand out tracks include: “Here Comes The Sun”, “Something”, and “Golden Slumbers”.
 Click here to see it on vinyl.

 12. Traveller – Chris Stapelton

-Winner of album of the year at the 2015 Country Music Association Awards, Traveller made waves in the country music arena as the highly successful and critically-acclaimed debut album from Chris Stapelton.
-Two years in a row (2016 and 2017) the album also won the Billboard Music award for Top Country Album.
+Winner of the album of the year at the 2015 Country Music Association Awards, Traveller made waves in the country music arena as the highly successful and critically-acclaimed debut album from Chris Stapelton.
+Two years in a row (2016 and 2017) the album also won the Billboard Music Award for Top Country Album.

-It’s sound has been compared to old-school country music and is loved by casual fans and purists alike.
+Its sound has been compared to old-school country music and is loved by casual fans and purists alike.
 The highly emotional lyrical content and matching steel guitar, harmonica, organ, and other instrumentation alongside one of the most well-loved voices in country music make Traveller a journey worth taking.